-He was a kind, sweet and gentle man, as recorded in his wife May Belle's personal Journal of January 1 to February 4, 1913.
-He never reached his goal of becoming a Commercial Artist, talent for which he developed throughout his life and professionally prepared for just before his death.
+He was a kind, sweet, and gentle man as recorded in his wife May Belle's personal Journal of January 1 to February 4, 1913.
+He never reached his goal of becoming a Commercial Artist, the talent for which he developed throughout his life and was professionally preparing for just before his death.

 Ward Pease Montgomery married May Belle Fitzgerald (photo at right>), who had attended East Aurora High School at the same time as he.
-They were married 21 Feb 1906 in Sugar Grove, IL.
+They were married 21 Feb 1906, Sugar Grove, IL.

 - Marilla May MONTGOMERY b: 17 Feb 1907, Montgomery farm

 - Mary Louise MONTGOMERY b: 18 Jul 1913, Montgomery farm